Kelantan: Colek

-Contrary to popular belief, Colek is not just a dipping sauce, but can also refer to a snack eaten with the sauce.
+Contrary to popular belief, colek is not just a dipping sauce, but can also refer to a snack eaten with the sauce.
 Colek comes in various forms, including meaty cholek, colek ayam (chicken), colek perut (cow tripe), colek pelepong (cow or lamb lung; usually fried plain), and also a variety of colek buah (fruits; usually unmatured, thus crunchy and sour tasting) such as colek pauh (mango).

 Colek manis (with brown sugar) is a sweet, sour and very mildly hot version.
 This colek is different from other chili sauces because colek is very thin and rather sweet.
 This dipping sauce is used for chicken, and also goes well with shrimp, fish cake, spring roll, sausage, etc.

 Budu

-Budu (sauce) is a salted (fermented) anchovy sauce eaten mainly as flavouring with rice, grilled fish and vegetables/salads (ulam).
+Budu is a salted (fermented) anchovy sauce eaten mainly as flavouring with rice, grilled fish and vegetables/salads (ulam).
 A bit of lime juice, hot chilis and shallots are added on for taste.
 Also, tempoyak (fermented durian) or fresh durian is added.
 Once combined, the purple-brownish condiment has a blend of salty and sour taste.
 Sometimes, budu is used in cooking as an ingredient.

 Nowadays, other types of fish are also used to create budu.
 Famous budu making villages include Kg.
 Tawang, Bachok and Kg.
 Penambang near Kota Bharu.

 Similar sauces are found in the Philippines and Indochina (Vietnam, Cambodia).